- TRIP DURATION

 Overnight in Pokhara

-Day 02: Fly to Jomsom and trek to Kagbeni
+Day 02: Drive/ Fly to Jomsom and trek to Kagbeni

 From the Pokhara airport, we fly to Jomsom in the morning.
 This half an hour of mountain flight close to the Annapurna range is a beautiful experience.
 You can also drive to Jomsom from Pokhara off-road, but that’s a very long journey.
 Once we get to Jomsom, we get our bags ready and then trek to Kagbeni.